Byram Township, New Jersey: Education

-Byram Intermediate School with 365 students in grades 5–8.
+Byram Intermediate School with 380 students in grades 5-8.

 For public school students in ninth through twelfth grades, the township shares Lenape Valley Regional High School, which also serves Netcong in Morris County and the Sussex County community of Stanhope.
-As of the 2018–19 school year, the high school had an enrollment of 691 students and 58.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.9:1.
-Students from the township had attended Sparta High School until 1974, when the Lenape Valley district was created.
+As of the 2022–23 school year, the high school had an enrollment of 667 students and 58.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.5:1.

-The Consolidated School, a former public school building that had previously been used by the school district for students in Kindergarten through second grade, has been leased to a private special needs school named Celebrate the Children.
+The Consolidated School, a former public school building that had previously been used by the school district for students in Kindergarten through second grade, has been leased to Celebrate the Children, a private school that serves students with special needs.

-Private schools in the area include Reverend Brown in Sparta for grades K–8.
+Private schools in the area include Reverend Brown in Sparta for grades K–8 and Pope John XXIII Regional High School, the county's only private high school, which operate under the auspices of the Roman Catholic Diocese of Paterson.
 Hilltop Country Day School, which also serves K–8, also has students from Byram.
 Byram has students in various private high schools, but all but one school are located outside of Sussex County.
-Pope John XXIII Regional High School, in Sparta Township, is the location of the only private high school in Sussex County, which has around 10 students from Byram.